The Road to Data Maximization

 It is thus clear that voluntary verification of user accounts will adversely affect the informational privacy of the users, while Clause 26 is not in consonance with the objectives of a data protection regime.
 Hence, we recommend that these provisions be deleted from the Personal Data Protection Bill, 2019.

-This is the third post in our series on the issues with the Personal Data Protection Bill, 2019.
+This is the fifth post in our series on the issues with the Personal Data Protection Bill, 2019.
 Read part 1 here, part 2 here, part 3 here, and part 4 here.
 Do join us next Friday (21st May, 2021) as we analyse the provisions of the Bill related to data localisation.

 - The Personal Data Protection Bill, 2019 as introduced by the Minister for Electronics and Information Technology, Mr. Ravi Shankar Prasad (link)